Tanneguydv/pyolp_robotics/README.md

 The tool use [IKPY](https://github.com/Phylliade/ikpy) to solve the inverse kinematics of the robot model (but used my fork for compatibility with this repo) .
 The model is specified with its *Denavit Hartenberg* parameters.\
 Thanks to the [Pythonocc library](https://github.com/tpaviot/pythonocc-core) we can unleash the 3d operations possibilities, as it has the potential to treat nurbs objects.\
 It also enables a realistic visualisation of the poses and to define collisions environnement.\
-The [FCL python wrapper](https://pypi.org/project/python-fcl/) is used with Pythonocc to deal with collision, this is not optimized though.
+The [Flexible Collision Library python wrapper](https://pypi.org/project/python-fcl/) is used with Pythonocc to deal with collision, this is not optimized though.

 ## Examples / tests
 A simple forward kinematic example with sliders